 Attitude is the only thing that can determine if you have a good day or a bad one.
 Every day you get to choose: one day or day one.
 The attitude you have today will lead to the attitude for the next week, month, year and at the rest of your life.

 The Frame You See the World Through

-For the last 5 years, every year, I’ve been reviewing my year and looking back to see how far I’ve come, what I learned, what mistakes I did and how I enjoyed the journey.
+Starting 2014, every year, I’ve been reviewing my year and looking back to see how far I’ve come, what I learned, what mistakes I did and how I enjoyed the journey.
 Every year, I ask myself, is it better than the year before?